abenori/TeX2img/README.md

 ## How to install
 Download from http://www.math.sci.hokudai.ac.jp/~abenori/soft/index.html#TEX2IMG

 Just extract and double click "TeX2img.exe".
 At the first time, TeX2img try to get paths of pdflatex.exe etc. If it is not correct, please set them from [Tools(T)] -> [Options...(O)]

 TeX2imgc.exe is a wrapper program to execute TeX2img with the console.
-You can use via

 	> TeX2imgc.exe [Options] Input Output [Input Output...]

 Each settings are inherited from those of TeXX2img except preview after compiling.